 Psychology can help students better understand themselves and others.
 Knowledge and application-based experimental and clinical methods are powerful tools offered at WSU Tri-Cities that are useful in a variety of career choices.

-Alejandra Cardoso, a Psychology major at WSU Tri-Cities, will be the first in her family ever to graduate from college, initiated the university’s Psychology Club, and was elected president of the club.
-She graduates this spring and has already accepted a position as a Crime Victim Advocate for Support, Advocacy, & Resource Center (SARC).
+Alejandra Cardoso, a Psychology major at WSU Tri-Cities, will be the first in her family ever to graduate from college.
+She initiated the formation of the university’s Psychology Club and was elected president of the club.
+She graduated in May 2015 and before she completed the semester, she was hired as a Crime Victim Advocate for Support, Advocacy, & Resource Center (SARC).
 Read more…

 Psychology is the scientific study of behavior and the mental processes that determine behavior.
 The Bachelor of Science in Psychology degree applies the accumulated knowledge of this science to practical problems.